Between Shopify vs Ecwid, Shopify wins in site builder, marketing, sales, and product features. Learn more in our comparison article.

 Facebook and Google, popular marketing platforms, are natively and easily accessible through the Marketing tab on Ecwid’s interface.
 You can create ad campaigns in just a few minutes.
 You can also create discount coupons and issue gift cards.
 There are marketing apps like Mailchimp in Ecwid’s App Market, but it is in no way comparable to the extensive choices available in Shopify’s App Store.

-Shopify has a forever free plan, Shopify POS Lite, available across all of its ecommerce tiers.
+Shopify has a forever-free plan, Shopify POS Lite, available across all of its ecommerce tiers.
 Under this plan, you can already have unlimited users, sell unlimited products, and process unlimited transactions.
-You can get mobile chip readers for $49 and dock readers for $39.
+You can get tap and chip readers for $49 and an all-in-one POS, barcode scanner, and card reader for $399.
 This is a perfect set-up for running temporary stores such as pop-up shops and farmers market locations.
 If you operate a brick-and-mortar shop, you can sign up for the Shopify POS Pro, which costs $89/month per location.
 Read our in-depth Shopify POS review.

 Shopify’s a great option if you want to sell an unlimited number of products.
 Product categories can also be set up using smart tags, helping you to easily segment products into categories.
 However, Shopify loses to Ecwid when it comes to setting up product options and variants—you can only configure up to three product options and 100 product variants on your products.
 You also need to use an app (such as Digital Downloads, which is free) to be able to sell digital goods.
 Custom checkout fields are also not built in and would need an app to be enabled.